 No, currently we do not sync all history.
 Largely, this is due to limits within the Amazon API on the number of times their service can be called.
 We sync a limited subset of data feeds for thirteen months of historical data.
-For PRO or TEAM plan, customers will custom sync back as far back as Amazon allows.

 Note: Historical syncs are not available during a trial period.

 How long does it take to generate historical data for MWS?

 For MWS API data feeds, there are seven feeds that sync approximately thirteen months of historical data.

 Note: Amazon recently made a change to the frequency the Orders By Last Update report can be requested.
 Unfortunately, as a result of this change historical data can no longer be collected.
 See the "In-progress" error Amazon responds with for this report here.